What’s it like to live with a Colombian family?

 “Of course!
 Stay with me!”
 I didn’t know how it will work.
 She was still living in China so I asked her how will that be possible.
 Little did I know that she already told her parents about it.
 They were willing to host me even if Andrea wasn’t around.

-Barranquilla is a northern coastal city in Colombia which is more famous as Shakira’s hometown.
-It’s not part of the touristic circuit.
+Barranquilla is a northern coastal city in Colombia and is not part of the touristic circuit.
 Not everyone goes there.
-Andrea grew up in Barranquilla and her family owns a house in an upper-middle-class neighbourhood.
+Andrea grew up in Barranquilla and her family owns a house in an upper-middle-class neighborhood.
 Their extended family members live in the area as well.

 As a long-term traveler, I learned how to be less picky with places I sleep on but promised myself that no matter how expensive it is, I will always eat good food.
 I will never be cheap on food.
 I honestly thought I would sleep in their living room but I was given my own private room, my own bathroom, a huge bed and a big window with the view of the neighbourhood.